0xideas/sequifier-archive/README.md

 should be added.

-If the training data does not come from the preprocessing step, both train and validation data have to take the form of a csv file with the columns "sequenceId", "subsequenceId", "col_name", [SEQ LENGTH], [SEQ LENGTH - 1],...,"1", "target".
+If the training data does not come from the preprocessing step, both train and validation data have to take the form of a csv file with the columns "sequenceId", "subsequenceId", "col_name", [SEQ LENGTH], [SEQ LENGTH - 1],...,"1", "0".
 You can find an example of the preprocessing input data at [documentation/example_inputs/training_input.csv](./documentation/example_inputs/training_input.csv)

 The training step is configured using the config.
 The two default configs can be found here: